Employment Class Action Attorneys in California

 What is a Class Action?

 Typically, since the number of people affected is so numerous, it’s more efficient to reach a collective resolution.
 For example, if a company uses deceptive tactics to sell a product to a large number of consumers, each individual who was a victim of those deceptive tactics could be included in a class action against that company.
-Many of the people who were victims of those deceptive tactics may not even have been aware that a violation occurred.
+Many of the people who were victims may not even have been aware of those deceptive tactics may not even have been aware that a violation occurred.

 How Class Action Lawsuits Work